 The village chose the May Queen and May King from among these young people, to oversee the proceedings.
 Beltane, then, is an initiatory festival for youthful energy that is maturing, developing self-determination, and entering the world.

 With all this sexy and sensual energy, it’s no surprise that marriage proposals are typical for this time of year, handfastings, which last a year and a day, as well as “Greenwood Marriages” which only last one beautiful night.
 Such trysts have any number of people involved, and exemplify the Wiccan phrase, “Perfect Love and Perfect Trust.”
 They are for the joy, pleasure, and vitality of anyone who wants to consensually join.

 Flowers actually play a particularly important role in this holiday.

 Marry making, or Going A-Maying was an ancient form of worship and is still one of the most traditional.
 Dressing up in colorful clothes, wearing flower crowns, and secretly leaving baskets of flowers for people are all in line.
 Picking wildflowers and then looking up their meanings when you get home is a form of Beltane divination.

 Fairy, fae, and nature elemental energies are all closer and more natural to communicate with, creating an air for divination.
-Much can be said about stepping into a circle of mushrooms of May Day and being hauled off by the Wild Hunt.
+There are many folktales about stepping into a circle of mushrooms of May Day and the Wild Hunt suddenly appearing to haul off the unwitting.
 These energies can sometimes be enticed to come closer and reveal themselves with homemade cookies, honey, mead, and bells.
 In fact, intoxicants like mead made from flowers, absinthe, and hallucinogens are also traditional for this Sabbat.

 Last but not least, at the heart of Beltane symbolism is sensuality and abundance.
 Delighting the senses and revealing in the physical world.
 Eat, drink and be merry!